Druanae/better-progress-bar/README.md

 # better music bar
 A script I wrote that will take the currently playing song and recolour it to display the percentage completed in Lemonbar.
+Outputs the song title - artist name if tagged correctly, otherwise outputs the file name.
+To change this edit the string in the `songstr` variable on line 5.
 Example: ![1](/screenshot/example.png)

 Only dependency is mpc and subsequently MPD.
 To use it simply call it in your lemonbar script, for example:
 ```bash
 echo "%{c}$(better-music.sh)" | lemonbar -p -B "#000" -F "#fff"
 ```
 To change the colour it sets for the percentage completed change the value of `$completed="#dc1566"` to whatever you like.
 Must be a valid colour that lemonbar will accept.